10 tips for RMCAD freshmen

-LAKEWOOD, Colo. – So, you’ve been accepted to attend RMCAD, congratulations!
+So, you’ve been accepted to attend RMCAD, congratulations!
 This is an exciting step in your life and we can’t wait to have you join our incredible community.
-To help you feel prepared for your first term at RMCAD we sat down with Student Ambassador and General Illustration Major, Alexandria Caldwell to get her advice and answers to some commonly asked questions so you feel prepared and ready to take on this exciting new adventure.
+To help you feel prepared for your first term at RMCAD, we sat down with student ambassador and illustration major, Alexandria Caldwell, to get her advice and answers to some commonly asked questions so you feel prepared and ready to take on this exciting new adventure.

-There are many different clubs, and other out-of-class activities available for students who are on campus or online.
-The different clubs available for students at the moment can be found here.
-Also, if there are no current clubs that interest you, you can reach out to Student Activities by emailing email@example.com to create your own club!
+There are many different clubs and extracurriculars available to students, both on campus or online.
+Check out the current list of clubs and organizations!
+If there are no current clubs that interest you, you can email email@example.com to create your own.

-I would say the best way to make friends at RMCAD is by attending events, joining clubs, and just opening up to others.
-I find, especially as artists, that it can be harder to connect with others since we are all in our own world.
-It can be especially difficult to connect with others as a full-time student, with a job, and other commitments outside of school.
-This is why I spend my free time attending events because that’s where I am able to make connections with new people.
-There are also many galleries, museums, and other fun things to do in Denver so I have made my fair share of friends outside of school also.
-Coming from an out-of-state student, you will make plenty of friends at RMCAD, don’t worry!
+I would say the best way to make friends at RMCAD is by attending events, joining clubs and opening up to others.
+It can be difficult sometimes to connect with others due to busy schedules, jobs or other commitments outside of school, but by attending these events I’ve been able to make connections with new people.
+There are also many galleries, museums and other fun things to do in Denver to meet even more people.
+As an out-of-state student myself, I can safely say that you will make plenty of friends at RMCAD!

-How many classes will I be taking during the semester as a full/part time student?
+6. How many classes will I take during the semester as a full/part time student?

 As a full-time student, you will take two classes every term, which is four classes every semester.
 As a part-time student, you will take one class every term, which is two classes a semester.
 I usually go full-time all year with the exception of the Summer B term, which I take part-time as a break and opportunity to work extra before Fall A.

-What piece of advice would you give incoming students?
+8. What piece of advice would you give to incoming students?

 I would say to stay organized and on top of your classes, and enjoy your time as a student!
 Be sure to keep a planner and schedule your work time.
-It can be difficult to work on assignments from home with the distractions of family, roommates, pets, or otherwise around you.
-Scheduling your projects can make this a lot easier, and also, remember that your professors are always willing to help/work with you as long as you communicate with them!
-As for enjoying your time as a student, attend events such as Wayfinding, VASDP, and socialize with other students!
+It can be difficult to work on assignments from home with the distractions of family, roommates or pets, so scheduling your projects can make this a lot easier.
+In addition, remember that your professors are always willing to help you as long as you communicate with them!

 I wish I would have expressed myself more in my studio seminar class.
-It was my first class at RMCAD and definitely an opportunity to go crazy with my art and explore many new mediums while also forming connections with other new students at RMCAD.
-Speak up, make those connections, and enjoy your Studio Seminar class!
+It was my first class at RMCAD and definitely an opportunity with my art to explore new mediums while also forming connections with other new students at RMCAD.
+My advice to others would be to speak up, make connections and enjoy your studio seminar class!

-RMCAD has a great advising team that would be more than happy to help you with your major as well as your classes and schedule.
-Other than that, if you ever need advice, want to join an event, or just want to make a new friend, reach out to one of your Student Ambassadors.
+RMCAD has a great academic advising team that is more than happy to help answer questions about your classes and schedule.
+Other than that, if you ever need advice, want to join an event, or just want to make a new friend, reach out to one of your student ambassadors.
 We are here to help make your experience at RMCAD as enjoyable as possible!